ShafiaChy/TypeScript-Exploring-the-basics/Readme.md

 3. You won't ge typescript types on runtime because the code will be compiled to JavaScript
 4. With TypeScript types we get help for not making mistakes
 5. Tuple is kind of like an array where the order of type of value can be defined
+6. To keep a value fixed,the value needs to be used as a type.
+This is called literal.
+With ? means the object property may exist.
+7. With readonly, you cannot overrride an object property.